 Japan’s Kawasai’s Halloween Parade

 Japan’s version of Halloween is Kawasai’s Halloween Parade, one of the biggest parties in the country.
 Thousands dress up in elaborate costumes, turning the streets into a runway for their creativity.
 It’s all about the fun and the spectacle!
-Anothe fun treat is Spain’s El Dia de Todos.
+Another fun treat is Spain’s El Dia de Todos.

 Spain’s El Dia de Todos

 Over in Spain, there’s El Día de Todos los Santos, All Saints’ Day.
 People visit cemeteries to decorate graves with flowers and hold vigils for their departed.
 It’s a solemn yet heartwarming tradition, focusing on family and reflection.
-In Ireland they celebrate halloween with bonfires.
+In Ireland, they celebrate Halloween with bonfires.
 How cool is that?

 Ireland’s Traditional Bonfires

-In Ireland, where Halloween has its roots, folks still light bonfires and enjoy traditional foods like barmbrack, a fruitcake that supposedly tells your fortune.
-They carve turnips instead of pumpkins just like the good old days.However in Hong Kong it’s all about the Ghost Festival.
+In Ireland, where Halloween has roots, folks still light bonfires and enjoy traditional foods like barmbrack, a fruitcake that supposedly tells your fortune.
+They carve turnips instead of pumpkins, just like the good old days.
+However in Hong Kong it’s all about the Ghost Festival.

-Hong Kong’s Hundry Ghost Festival
+Hong Kong’s Hungry Ghost Festival

 Then, in Hong Kong, we have the Hungry Ghost Festival.
 This tradition isn’t exactly Halloween, but it’s celebrated similarly.
 It’s believed that spirits roam the earth with beautiful wings, so people offer food and burn incense to appease them.
 There are other spooky things to learn about.